astrom-tom/dfitspy/paper.md

 ``dfitspy -f Test_data/* -k author,number,type --grep 2dspec``\

-This command will search in all the FITS file present in the \textit{Test_data} directory. ``dfitspy`` will search for three keywords in the header: author, time and type.
+This command will search in all the FITS file present in the _Test_data_ directory. ``dfitspy`` will search for three keywords in the header: author, time and type.
 Finally, the terminal will display only the file where ``2dspec`` is in the requested keyword values.
 The terminal output is similar to the dfits|fitsort combination.
 It displays, in a column fashion, each file with the requested keyword its corresponding values:

 \newpage